towynlin/quantum-max-qosf/README.md

 ## Usage

-This repo was created with python 3.10.
+This repo was developed and tested with python 3.10.10, qiskit 0.41.1, qiskit-terra 0.23.2, and qiskit-aer 0.11.2.
 The circuit is created as a qiskit circuit library component.
-Tests proving the intended functionality are written with pytest.
+Tests proving the intended functionality are written with pytest, including tests of randomly generated 3-bit, 4-bit, and 5-bit input values.
+Code is formatted by black.

 ```sh
 python3.10 -m venv venv